CLIMATE CHANGE AND MYCOTOXINS OCCURRENCE: A GLOBAL CHALLENGE

 Introduction

-Climate change, or already considered as a “climate emergency or climate crisis”, turns out to be a prominent danger for the safety of food and feed worldwide according to the Emerging Risks Unit of the European Food Safety Authority (EFSA).
-In fact, the report of the Intergovernmental Panel on Climate Change (IPCC) predicts that global temperatures may increase by up to 4.8ºC in the year 2100.
-Thus, climate change brings a changing pattern of mycotoxin contamination in cereals such as wheat or corn, a key aspect for food safety, emphasizing the importance of applying good agricultural practices and adequate storage conditions.
+Climate change, or already considered as a “climate emergency” or “climate crisis”, turns out to be a prominent danger for the safety of food and feed worldwide, according to the Emerging Risks Unit of the European Food Safety Authority (EFSA).
+In fact, the report of the Intergovernmental Panel on Climate Change (IPCC, Intergovernmental Panel on Climate Change) predicts that global temperatures may increase by up to 4.8ºC in the year 2100.
+Thus, climate change brings a changing pattern of mycotoxin contamination in cereals, such as wheat or corn.
+A key aspect for food safety, emphasizing the importance of applying good agricultural practices and adequate storage conditions.

 The mycotoxin challenge: